Northumberland County, Virginia: History

 The area was occupied at the time of English settlement by the Algonquian-speaking historic tribes of the Wicocomico, Chickacoan, and Patawomeck.
 The county was created by the Virginia General Assembly in 1648 during a period of rapid population growth and geographic expansion.
 Settlement began in this area of the Northern Neck around 1635.
 Originally, known as the Indian district Chickacoan, the area was first referred to as Northumberland (a namesake of Northumberland County, England) in the colonial records in 1644.
 The following year, John Mottrom served as the first burgess for the territory in the House of Burgesses, which met at the capital of the Virginia Colony at Jamestown.
 The county was formed from a part of York County.
 The land between the Potomac River and the York River was formed into Northumberland County officially in 1648, prior to the creation of Westmoreland County and Lancaster County.

 The colonial court ordered the Wicocomico and Chickacoan tribes to merge and by 1655, assigned them a reservation of 4400 acre near Dividing Creek, south of the Great Wicomico River.
 The Patawomeck Tribe was hunted nearly to extinction in 1666, and survived only by intermarriage.
 By the early 1700s, the Wicocomico tribe was greatly reduced, and English colonists took control of their lands.
 They were believed to be extinct as a tribe as, landless, they disappeared from the historical record.
 Descendants of the last weroance are working to regain recognition as a tribe, the Wicocomico Indian Nation.
 Descendants of the Patawomeck achieved tribal recognition from the state of Virginia in February 2010.

 The size of the county was drastically reduced in 1651 and 1653 when the colonial government organized Lancaster and Westmoreland counties from it.

 Of the 172 counties that have ever existed in Virginia's history, Northumberland ended up being an "ancestor" to 116 of these—more than the current 95 counties (several were lost to other states, such as West Virginia).

 Geography

 According to the U.S. Census Bureau, the county has a total area of 286 sqmi, of which 191 sqmi is land and 94 sqmi (33.0%) is water.
 The county is located between the Rappahannock River to the south and Potomac River to the north.
-Chesapeake Bay is immediately east of the county.
+The Chesapeake Bay is immediately east of the county.